mtds/dcos_notes/README.md

 Follow the steps described [here ('Advanced DCOS installation procedure for the open source version)'](https://docs.mesosphere.com/1.11/installing/oss/custom/advanced/): there will be a __bootstrap__ node, which will be used to jumpstart the installation of the nodes on the cluster (master or agents).
 Additional examples for the Mesos cluster configuration file are available [here](https://docs.mesosphere.com/1.11/installing/ent/custom/configuration/examples/).

 Apart from the ``cluster.yaml``, which contains the configuration of the DC/OS cluster, the other important piece is the ``ip-detect`` script:  it reports the IP address of each node across the cluster.
 Each node in a DC/OS cluster has a unique IP address that is used to communicate between nodes in the cluster.
 The IP detect script prints the unique IPv4 address of a node to STDOUT each time DC/OS is started on the node.
-There are different ways to gather these IPs: the script can use the AWS or GCE metadata servers, be juse a shell script, etc. The advanced DC/OS installation guide reports all the approach.
+There are different ways to gather these IPs: the script can use the AWS or GCE metadata servers, be juse a shell script, etc. The advanced DC/OS installation guide reports all the approaches.

 __Start to configure the bootstrap node__: use the files under the ``genconf`` subdirectory on this repo: